 Putting boundaries in place and avoiding such dangerous potentiality is imperative for recovering alcoholics.
 In this regard, non-alcoholic beer does more harm than good, and experts recommend avoiding such products in order to maintain a healthy life of sobriety.

 Why do people drink non-alcoholic beer?

-Often, people view non-alcoholic beer as a happy medium response to peer pressure.
+Peer pressure and addiction can be a recipe for disaster, and often people view non-alcoholic beer as a happy medium response to peer pressure.
 We have all been to a party and did not feel like drinking alcohol but felt compelled to do so.
 Within our culture, alcohol has become an ubiquitous accessory of recreation, synonymous with a good time.
 Accordingly, in certain social situations, there is almost an expectation that people will drink alcohol.

 For people who appreciate that expectation but who do not want to participate, non-alcoholic beer may seem like a subtle substitute.
 The similarity in bottle designs can help a non-alcoholic beer drinker blend in with the crowd, appearing to join in with everybody else while actually abstaining.

 Such a concept is deeply worrying, and it speaks to the anxiety that permeates modern society.
 As a rule, people are overly concerned with how other people perceive them.
 Rather than making decisions based on their own thoughts, values and feelings, many people feel pressure to conform to certain ideals.
 That pressure has fuelled the popularity of products such as non-alcoholic beer, which can be seen as a tool of social subterfuge.

 Where to find help for non-alcoholic beer addiction